mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 Photo by [Amy Hirschi](https://unsplash.com/@amyhirschi) on [Unsplash](https://unsplash.com/s/photos/boss)

-## We don’t need to say “objects.”
+## We don’t need to say "objects".

 Objects are omnipresent.
 Naming a class by saying Object… is a code smell like the ones mentioned above.